-As a longstanding client of Armech Solutions, Caley Ocean Systems continue to rely upon our experience and capabilities in structural integrity.
+As a longstanding client of Armech Solutions, they continue to rely upon our experience and capabilities in structural integrity.
 We were sub-contracted a crucial, time intensive operational structural review that required ongoing Finite Element Analysis (FEA) and fatigue assessment.

-Through the collaboration of Armech’s extensive experience in these areas and the clients marine and offshore structures experience, projects are undertaken to the highest possible standard.
+Through the collaboration of Armech’s extensive experience in the analysis arena with the clients marine and offshore structures experience, projects are undertaken to the highest possible standard.
 The ability to flexibly mould into their engineering team suits this particular client well and allows Armech to effectively collaborate and act as an extension of their staff, bringing additional knowledge and capabilities.
 Through understanding the client’s strengths, and the markets in which they operate, Armech can quickly deploy and adapt the services offered to meet their evolving needs.

 The marine environment is particularly arduous for a working structure to operate over its service life, this is in part due to the multiple varying load cases that the offshore environment provides.
 Therefore, structures that operate under these conditions must be stringently analysed at the design, maintenance, and end of life stages to ensure continued safe operation.
 Armech Solutions is in a prime position to offer this analysis service and support our marine and offshore clients.

-A Davit fleet, supplied by Caley Ocean Systems, is approaching the end of the stipulated service life.
+A Davit fleet, supplied by the client, is approaching the end of the stipulated service life.
 For the Davits to continue safe operation, a review must be undertaken to determine their structural condition.
-The Naval operators of the Davits have returned to the OEM to conduct the operational life review with a tight time scale for the work to be carried out.
-This will require time and labour intensive resources, creating a personnel challenge for Caley Ocean Systems.
+The Naval operators of the Davits have returned to the OEM, Armech’s client, to conduct the operational life review with a tight time scale for the work to be carried out.
+This will require time and labour-intensive resources, creating a personnel challenge for the client.

-To further support their client, Caley was eager to ensure that their product has been utilised to its full ability and potential before its removal from service.
-The aim of this is to help the client avoid an unnecessary onset significant capital investment, in the form of a new fleet of Davits, and the premature retirement of the current working systems.
+To further support their end client, the supplier was eager to ensure that their product has been utilised to its full ability and potential before its removal from service.
+The aim of this is to help the end client avoid an unnecessary onset significant capital investment, in the form of a new fleet of Davits, and the premature retirement of the current working systems.

 The Davits used by the Naval operator are for fast deployment of personnel, including emergency scenarios, and therefore it is paramount that the structure can perform reliably and safely.
 In the event of failure in the primary loading path, a davit does not tend to have a secondary path that is able to support the load.
 Therefore, it is imperative that the structure be regularly maintained, and the structural integrity monitored.
 Structural systems subject to frequent and repeated loading can result in an area of high stress and localised damage and this is where the structure is likely to eventually fail.
 This fatigue behaviour can be detected through examination of the structure and techniques such as Non-Destructive Testing (NDT) however, a fatigue assessment is also required and important to highlight the areas of weakness.

-A further consideration that must be taken into account is the changes in certification standards since the time that the structure was designed and manufactured.
-Expertise in the updated standards will be required in order to conduct the analysis.
+A further consideration that must be taken into account is the changes in certification standards since the structure was designed and manufactured.
+Therefore, expertise in the updated standards will be required in order to conduct the analysis.